baechugongdue/HTML_CSS_Javascript_PRACTICE/Readme.md

 Description

-This unit is for students to practice how to code in HTML, CSS and JAVASCRIPT
+This material is for students to practice how to code in HTML, CSS and JAVASCRIPT and design a website

 All units are created with useful tags and fundamental principles coding in HTML, CSS and Javascript